-The following Decide DeKalb programs are designed to support our DeKalb County employers in improving worker productivity, employee retention and work-life balance, while encouraging employees to live, work and play in DeKalb County:
+The following County-led programs are designed to support our area employers in improving worker productivity, employee retention and work-life balance, while encouraging employees to live, work and play in DeKalb:

 WorkSource DeKalb – The mission of WorkSource DeKalb (WSD) is to provide workforce investment activities through statewide and local investment systems that increase employment, retention and earnings of participants.
 The goal is to increase occupational skill attainment by participants, improve the quality of the workforce, reduce welfare dependency, and enhance the productivity and competitiveness of the nation.
 WSD administers various employment/training programs for adults, dislocated workers and youth ages 14-24.
 WSD aligns partnerships with the DeKalb Chamber of Commerce and Decide DeKalb, studying projections and work-related trends, promoting lifelong learning for high-demand occupations and building recruitment.